LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 If you want to take your learning a few steps further, here are some additional problems you can try to solve.
 We're not providing you much guidance here, but we have confidence that you can figure these problems out!

-- **Sorting list results**: When a user asks for a list of employers, locations, position types, etc it would be nice if results were sorted alphabetically.
+- **Sorting list results**: When a user asks for a list of employers, locations, position types, etc. it would be nice if results were sorted alphabetically.
 Make this happen.
 - **Returning a copy of AllJobs**: Look at `JobData.FindAll()`.
 Notice that it's returning the `AllJobs` property, which is a static property of the `JobData` class.
 In general, this is not a great thing to do, since the person calling our `FindAll` method could then mess with the data that `AllJobs` contains.
 Fix this by creating a copy of `AllJobs`. (*Hint:* Look at the methods of the `List` class listed in the Microsoft documentation.)

 [submission-instructions]: ../